Orb's Bookshop, 33a Deveron Street, Huntly, AB54 8BY

-Poetry Day is coming up on Thursday 6 Oct and you'll find a link to the relevant Poster in 'NEWS'.
+Poetry Day was celebrated on Thursday 6 Oct and you'll find a link to the relevant Poster in 'NEWS'.
 Here's a taster:

 In Other News: On Saturday 3rd September, Huntly Writers, Orb's Bookshop and Handmade in Huntly ran a joint stall at the all-day Huntly Hairst.
 Huntly Writers' own books were for sale and the writers had lots of great discussions with passers-by about their books and handed out many leaflets inviting people to their book launch in October.
 In addition the bookstall did a roaring trade in bundles of second-hand books, mainly crime, thrillers, biographies and cookery books - any remaining bundles have been taken to Moray College for collection by 'Book Donors'.
 The second-hand Scottish Interest books sold well and the remaining books have been returned to the shop, where they now adorn our shelves.
 Handmade in Huntly had a wonderful collection of crafts that attracted buyers, allowing Jo and her crafters to explain and swap techniques and skills with other like-minded people.
 Our free book voucher scheme for young children proved very popular - children and parents were given a voucher and invited to go along to the bookshop to pick out a free book from the 's/h book box' - as a result the shop was packed for quite some time and most of the books disappeared very quickly.
 This was a great way to introduce people to our bookshop, as many of them had not known it existed or, if they did, had not had a reason to visit before.
 A very enjoyable day all round.
 Congratulations and thanks to everyone who helped, especially with putting everything up at a very early hour and then taking things down and away at the end of the day...